Paul Went Viral in Athens — Modern Paraphrase | nocap.bible

 Three Sabbaths in Thessalonica 🏛️

-Paul and Silas passed through Amphipolis and Apollonia and landed in , where there was a Jewish .
+and passed through Amphipolis and Apollonia and landed in , where there was a Jewish .
 And Paul did what Paul always did — he walked straight in.

 For three in a row, he reasoned with them from .
 He laid out the evidence, explaining and proving from the Old Testament that the had to suffer and rise from the dead.
 Then he dropped the thesis:

-"Jesus — the one I've been telling you about — He's the ."
+"Jesus — the one I've been telling you about — He's the Messiah."

 And it worked.
 Some of the Jewish listeners were persuaded and joined Paul and Silas.
 A huge number of devout Greeks came over too, plus quite a few prominent women.
 The movement was growing fast. 📈